 Many small towns lack childcare spaces for older children.
-Toddlers have filled up many daycares, and school-aged children have nowhere to go until their parents are back from work to pick them up.
-Responsible high schoolers may be able to provide after-school care for a small number of school-aged children.
+Toddlers have filled up many daycares, and school-age children have nowhere to go until their parents are back from work to pick them up.
+Responsible high schoolers may be able to provide after-school care for a small number of school-age children.

 Pet-Sitting and Grooming

 Pet boarding and grooming facilities may be few and far between in small towns.
-Many of these facilities are often over-crowded, especially on holiday weekends.
-An entrepreneurial teen who loves pets may be able to start a pet-sitting or pet-grooming business.
+Many of these facilities are often overcrowded, especially on holiday weekends.
+An entrepreneurial teen who loves pets may be able to start a pet-sitting or grooming business.

 Errand or Delivery Service

 Elderly community members, those with ailing health, and adults who are too busy to routinely run errands could certainly benefit from having a teenpreneur run those errands for them.

 This is a service that teens have traditionally performed to earn money during their summers off from school, but that doesn’t mean it’s not still a good idea.
 You may be able to make this into a full-fledged business with several “crews” working under you.

 Teens can also approach local businesses to find out about doing lawn care on a larger scale instead of focusing only on residences.